 Student Testing Protocols

-- All unvaccinated undergraduate, graduate and professional studies students are required to take two Abbott rapid antigen tests weekly.
+- All unvaccinated undergraduate, graduate and professional studies students are required to take two in-person Abbott rapid antigen tests weekly.
 Based on recommendations from Northwestern’s medical experts, these tests must be completed within three days of each other.
 If the number of days between tests is greater than three, the Symptom Tracker application will display in yellow as a reminder to complete a new test in order to return to green status.

 - All vaccinated undergraduate, graduate and professional studies students are not required to participate in recurring asymptomatic COVID-19 testing but do still need to submit to required arrival testing.